theskumar/django-twilio-sms-2/README.rst

 django-twilio-sms-2
 ===================

-Fork of django-twilio-sms by ngima.
+Fork of django-twilio-sms by nigma.
 Maintained by Saurabh Kumar.

 Twilio integration for SMS-based Django apps